ankane/onnxruntime-ruby/README.md

 ### All Platforms [experimental]

-There’s an experimental branch that includes ONNX runtime with the gem for easiest installation.
+There’s an experimental branch that includes ONNX Runtime with the gem for easiest installation.

 ```ruby
 gem 'onnxruntime', github: 'ankane/onnxruntime', branch: 'vendor'